mantidproject/mantid/dev-docs/source/ToolsOverview.rst

 This will format the file using the config file in the mantid directory.

-There is an official visual studio extension, details of which can be found `here <https://marketplace.visualstudio.com/items?itemName=cheshirekow.cmake-format>`__.
+There is an official Visual Studio extension, details of which can be found `here <https://marketplace.visualstudio.com/items?itemName=cheshirekow.cmake-format>`__.

 To format on all the CMakeLists run the following from within the mantid source folder: